TheDAALab/binlearn/docs/source/contributing.rst

 Contributing Guide
 =================

-We welcome contributions to the Binning Framework!
+We welcome contributions to the binlearn library!
 This guide explains how to contribute effectively.

 Getting Started
 ---------------